Laying out Your Herb Garden

 Give Herbs Room to Grow

 Be sure to give your herbs enough room to grow.
-Many herb varieties grow fast, much faster than you would expect, and can crowd neighbors.
+Many herb varieties, especially annuals, grow faster than you might expect, and can crowd their neighbors.
+Takes the spacing recommendations on seed packets and seedling descriptions seriously.

 Cut Herbs Back When Necessary

-Herbs are naturally hardy, so don't be afraid to cut back dill, fennel, and basil when they start to get leggy or too large.
+Herbs are naturally hardy, so don't be afraid to cut back dill, fennel, basil and others when they start to get leggy or too large.
 This is a great opportunity to harvest them.
+Just remember to avoid cutting back more than one third of the plant during any single session.

 Many herbs will bolt when the weather gets hot too fast.
-Bolting is a process in which herbs begin to direct all of their energies toward flowering and setting seed.
+Bolting is when an annual herb begins to direct all of its energy toward flowering and setting seed instead of producing new leaves.
 It's a survival mechanism.
-To encourage your plants to slow down and apply more attention to leafing, pinch off flower buds as they begin to appear.
+To encourage your plants to slow down and apply more attention to leaf production, pinch off flower buds as they begin to appear.
 If you don't take this measure, your plants will grow long and spindly, producing seeds and little else.
+To deal with bolting in hot climates, consider planting new seedlings of cilantro, dill and others every few weeks throughout the spring and summer.

 Comments